abhishek-kumar-code/Redfish_Public/Specification.md

 | /redfish/v1/odata     | The URI for the Redfish [OData Service Document](#odata-service-document-request) |
 | /redfish/v1/$metadata | The URI for the Redfish [Metadata Document](#metadata-document-request)           |

-In addition, the following URI without a trailing slash shall be either Redirected to the Associated Redfish-defined URI shown in the table below or else shall be treated by the service as the equivalent URI to the associated Redfish-defined URI:
+In addition, the following URI without a trailing slash shall be either Redirected to the Associated Redfish-defined URI shown in the table below or treated by the service as the equivalent URI to the associated Redfish-defined URI:

 | URI         | Associated Redfish-Defined URI |
 | ---------   | -----------                    |
 | /redfish/v1 | /redfish/v1/                   |

-All relative URIs used by the service shall start with a double forward slash ("//") and include the authority (e.g. //mgmt.vendor.com/redfish/v1/Systems) or a single forward slash ("/") and include the absolute-path (e.g. /redfish/v1/Systems).
+All relative URIs used by the service shall start with a double forward slash ("//") and include the authority (e.g., //mgmt.vendor.com/redfish/v1/Systems) or a single forward slash ("/") and include the absolute-path (e.g., /redfish/v1/Systems).

 ### Requests

-This section describes the requests that can be sent to Redfish services.
+This clause describes the requests that can be sent to Redfish services.

 #### Request Headers